 Community service is central to my relationships with people and ecological systems.
 For example, I write op-ed articles (found here) and collaborate with the Ecological Farmers Association of Ontario and the Organic Science Cluster.

-The following is a synopsis of my background and some of the important work I have done in my life and how it has prepared me to serve as your Green Party Representative.
+The following is a synopsis of my background and some of the important work I have done in my life.

 My 17 years in the Ottawa area helped me appreciate wilderness from the sterns of canoes and hiking trails.
 Later, after two decades of serving as a professor in Nova Scotia, I developed an appreciation for Maritime music, long yarns and oceans.
 My daughter, Mariah, was born there and we are proud to maintain our connections to Nova Scotia.

 My love of teaching grew unexpectedly in the 1990s and I appreciate how students teach me too.

 As a truck driver, bus driver, server and farmer, I felt the lack of appreciation for essential tasks and yet did a good job anyway, of what actually needs doing.
 I know how to value every dollar.

 My community experience includes founding the Living Earth Council, which engaged over 50 households in Truro NS to reduce electricity consumption.
 I also helped set up the NS Food Policy Council and served with Food Secure Canada, Science for Peace and numerous other organizations.
 It has been a joy to sing in choirs and participate in community events and to present 200 invited talks about sustainability at various community events across Ontario and Canada, since starting at the University of Guelph, in 2011.

 As a scientist I know how to read and interpret research papers and then present this information to non-scientists in a clear, concise way.